-- Student is a graduate student in a graduate degree-seeking program at Oregon State University
+- Nominee must be a graduate student in a graduate degree-seeking program at Oregon State University

-- Student must plan to enroll in at least 3 graduate credits during the fall 2020 term
+- Nominee must plan to enroll in at least 3 graduate credits during the fall 2021 term

-- Student must have held a teaching assistantship for at least three terms within the preceding two years
+- Nominee must have held a teaching assistantship for at least three terms within the preceding two years

 - Quality of letter of nomination

 - Quality of additional letters of support

 - Nominee’s overall effectiveness and impact in teaching as described in the nominating letters and nominee’s statement.
 Measures of effectiveness and impact may include, but are not limited to accessibility, dependability, guidance, and demonstrated commitment to creating an inclusive and equitable teaching environment supportive of student success and belonging.

 - Quality of nominee’s CV or résumé

 The nomination period begins on October 1, 2020.
 All nominations must be submitted by 5 p.m., May 17, 2021.
 Awards will be determined in June, 2020.

 Nominations may be submitted by the nominee's graduate program director or unit chair/head.
 Students may not apply directly for this award.
 Each unit (as defined by university major code) may nominate no more than one nominee (total) per award cycle.

 In the online nomination form, nominators will be required to prepare/upload the following materials as one PDF document using the following file name convention: